At a Glance

 ✨Know Your Fire Safety Basics

-Brush up on your knowledge of fire safety regulations and standards.
-Being able to discuss the importance of fire extinguishers, risers, and fire doors will show that you understand the industry and are serious about the role.
+Make sure you brush up on your knowledge of fire safety regulations and standards.
+Being able to discuss the importance of fire extinguishers, risers, and fire doors will show that you're serious about the role.

 ✨Demonstrate Technical Skills

-Be prepared to talk about your technical skills related to fire extinguisher maintenance and inspections.
-If possible, bring examples of past work or experiences that highlight your expertise in this area.
+Prepare to talk about your technical skills related to fire extinguisher maintenance and inspections.
+If you have any relevant certifications or training, be ready to highlight them during the interview.

 ✨Showcase Your Problem-Solving Abilities